Creighton4Good/C4G-Program-Documents/governance.md

 Meetings are held monthly during active semesters.

 # 3. Student Leadership Team
 Student leaders serve as the operational core of Creighton4Good.
 These internship postions and are selected by semester.
+See [CONTRIBUTERS.md](/CNTRIBUTORS.md)
 ### Responsibilities include:
 - Software Development
 - Coordinating sprint planning and development cycles